 Those with a family history of prostate cancer are also at higher risk.
 The age when a close relative was diagnosed is also an important factor.

 The prostate specific antigen (PSA) blood test and digital rectal examination (DRE) are two tests that are used to screen for prostate cancer.
 Screening is recommended if you are a man above 50 years old, especially if you have a family history of prostate cancer.
 Consult Colin Teo Urology on your suitability for prostate cancer screening.

 If the DRE results are abnormal and your PSA levels are elevated, further testing is conducted to check.
 The only way prostate cancer can be definitively diagnosed is with a prostate biopsy.

 If you have low-risk prostate cancer that has not spread, your urologist will keep a close watch with blood tests and exams – the Active Surveillance Protocol.

-A common surgery performed for prostate cancer is Robotic Assisted Laparoscopic Radical Prostatectomy (RALP).
-Your surgeon will control a robotic device from a console and perform a procedure that removes cancerous prostate .
-The use of robotic devices provides more precision, reduces the amount of bleeding and pain, and therefore speeds up recovery time.
-The precision allow options for bladder neck and nerve sparing techniques to preserve erectile function and early continence recovery.
+In higher-risk cancers or more advanced cases, a common surgery to remove the cancerous prostate is the Da Vinci Robotic Assisted Laparoscopic Radical Prostatectomy (RALP).
+Depending on the patient’s cancer profile, the pelvic lymph nodes around the prostate gland may also be removed.
+Your surgeon will control a robotic device from a console and perform the procedure through 5 to 6 keyhole-sized incisions in the abdomen.
+This technique provides more precision, reduces the amount of bleeding and pain, and therefore speeds up recovery time.
+The precision allows options for bladder neck and nerve-sparing techniques to preserve erectile function and early continence recovery.